MicrosoftDocs/iis-docs/iis/get-started/case-studies/case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system.md

 <a id="background"></a>
 #### Background

-Traditionally, each processor on a multi-socket system access memory and IO thru the same bus.
+Traditionally, each processor on a multi-socket system access memory and IO through the same bus.
 It's becoming more and more common for large scale systems to use NUMA (non-uniform memory access) in order to avoid bus bottlenecks.
 On this model, different parts of IO and memory are connected to different sockets thus meaning that the performance of IO and memory operations are affected by how close the socket is connected to some parts of memory and IO.

 Receive Side Scaling (RSS) enables processing of network receiving by multiple processors.